KaifYang/BENG183/finalPaper/Group_9_3DGenome&HiC/finalpaper.md

 #### Analyzation tool: Juicer

 ![](Juicer.png)
+A) Sequenced read pairs (horizontal bars) are aligned to the genome in parallel.
+Color indicates genomic position.
+Read pairs aligning to more than two positions are excluded.
+Those remaining are sorted by position and merged into a single list, at which point duplicate reads are removed.
+The hic file stores contact matrices at many resolutions and can be loaded into Juicebox for visualization.
+(B) Contact domains (yellow) are annotated using the Arrowhead algorithm.
+(C) Loops (cyan) are annotated using HiCCUPS.

+##### Arrowhead algorithm:
+Arrowhead algorithm is used for contact domain(TADs, territories, etc.) annotation.

+##### HiCCUPS:
+HiCCUPS is used for loops annotation.

 ## 4. Real-life Example<a name="234"></a>
 This [paper](https://doi.org/10.1186/s13045-021-01131-0) looks at 3D epigenome reprogramming during pancreatic cancer metastasis.